Brewers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has picked up at least one hit in five straight games.
-During his last five outings he is batting .364 with a double, two triples, a home run, a walk and four RBI.
+- Ramirez will look for his seventh straight game with a hit in this matchup.
+In his last 10 outings he is batting .390 with two doubles, two triples, two home runs, three walks and eight RBI.

 Ramírez Recent Games